DilerHaji/MolecularSystematicsLab/bioinformatics_molsys_lab.md

 plot(depth_depth$x, depth_length$x)
 ```

-Pick a cutoff for filterig your contigs and save the list of contig names in a file within your current directory.
+Pick a cutoff for filtering your contigs and save the list of contig names in a file within your current directory.

 ```
 contig_names <- depth_depth[depth_depth$x > 200, 1]